 Stephen Wilbers is an award-winning author, columnist, and writing consultant who has presented seminars to more than 10,000 writers.
 His most recent book (April 2014) is Mastering the Craft of Writing: How to Write with Clarity, Emphasis, and Style, a compilation of 52 techniques of style drawn from his free monthly writing tips.
 He has published two collections of his columns, Writing for Business (winner of a 1994 Minnesota Book Award), and Writing by Wilbers.
 Dr. Wilbers earned his B.A. at Vanderbilt University and his M.A. and Ph.D. at the University of Iowa.
 He is currently a Senior Fellow in the University of Minnesota's Technological Leadership Institute, where he teaches both writing and oral presentation skills.
 He has also taught in the Carlson School of Management's M.B.A.
 Program, the Program in American Studies, and the Program in Creative and Professional Writing.

 Nancy Hupp earned both B.S. and J.D. degrees from the University of Illinois.
-She practiced law with the St. Paul firm of Maun and Simon before turning to writing and teaching.
-She has over fifteen years of experience teaching law students as an adjunct writing professor at William Mitchell and pre-law students and paralegal students as an adjunct, then assistant professor in Hamline University's undergraduate Legal Studies Department.
-She consistently received excellent reviews for course design, thoroughness, organization, and speaking style.
-In addition, Nancy served as an attorney editor and director for practicelaw.org, a Minnesota State Bar Association (MSBA) online library of legal forms, checklists, and articles.
-She has conducted presentations and trainings for the Minnesota District Bar Association, the Minnesota Paralegal Association, and other legal organizations.
+She practiced law with a mid-size St. Paul firm before turning to writing and teaching.
+She has over fifteen years of teaching experience, as an adjunct writing professor at William Mitchell and as an assistant professor in Hamline University's undergraduate Legal Studies Program.
+Her students consistently gave her excellent reviews.
+In addition, Nancy served as an attorney editor and director of a Minnesota State Bar Association website, which offered legal forms, articles, and other resources for attorneys.
 Nancy now works as a freelance writer, editor, and writing coach.
+She has had several long-term contract engagements with healthcare, education, legal, and insurance industry clients.

 For Jim Levi, all writing is problem-solving.
 In his award-winning career as a writer and writing teacher, Jim has brought this approach to creating communication strategies and to writing for digital media, publication, television, film, and public address.
 Jim’s worked in television (MTV, Nickelodeon, and more), advertising, and in the private, public, and nonprofit sectors.
 Jim has taught writing at the Loft, the University of Iowa, the University of Minnesota, and St. Cloud State University.